ursulinakoelbener/lumacss-data-mining-in-R/README.md

 * JSON is leaner than XML, is smaller
 * **J**ava **S**cript **O**bject **N**otation
 * uses a pair of *values* and *keys*

+**Regular Expression**
+* A regular expression is a sequence of characters that specifies a match pattern in text.
+* another proper language to identify, matching and replacing patterns in a string (text).
+*

 ## APIs